ekcampbell810/Psychic-Game/README.md

 # Psychic-Game

-1.Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
-Put the following text on your page:
-Guess what letter I'm thinking of
+1. Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
+Put the following text on your        page: Guess what letter I'm thinking of

 2. Wins: (# of times the user has guessed the letter correctly)